mosecorg/mosec/docs/source/reference/openapi.md

 Types supported by [defspec](https://github.com/kemingy/defspec), including standard Python types and `msgspec.Struct`, produce schemas.
 If a boundary has no usable type annotation, its route is still documented but that request or response schema is omitted.
-Invalid annotations and unsupported model types produce a warning and omit only the affected schema; they do not prevent startup.
-This fallback applies to OpenAPI generation, not runtime request validation or serialization.
+For ordinary workers, malformed annotations, unresolved type names, and unsupported model types produce a warning and omit only the affected schema.
+For `TypedMsgPackMixin` workers, these errors fail startup because their boundary annotations must be valid.
+Missing annotations and `Any` still omit the schema.
+Unexpected errors propagate for all workers.

 ```python
 from dataclasses import dataclass